tutor-web/tutorweb.buildout/README.rst

         ON tw_quizdb.*
         TO 'tw_quizdb'@'localhost'
         IDENTIFIED BY 'quizdb';
+    GRANT DELETE
+        ON tw_quizdb.allocation
+        TO 'tw_quizdb'@'localhost'
+        IDENTIFIED BY 'quizdb';

 Note, the database will be created automatically, but any schema alterations will have to be performed manually in SQL.